RommelTJ/StarCitizen-WeeklyStats/README.md

 ## Notes

-If you want to contribute, email us at <mysandiego@sandiego.edu>.
+If you want to contribute, email me at <me@rommelrico.com>.